saeedashraf/engageclients/README.md

 The next step would be to use a voting system for the ensemble of models

 # B. Exercise #2
-## For this exercise I did not only draw the skeleton but rather build a recommender system using Tensorflow recommenders and scikit learn library separately
+## For this exercise I did not only draw the skeleton but rather built a recommender system using Tensorflow recommenders and scikit learn library separately

-1. Create models to recommend products based on the pages
+#### 1. Create models to recommend products based on the pages
-2. Use modeles in a REST API, developed in Python
+#### 2. Use modeles in a REST API, developed in Python

 ## C. Discussion

 ### C.1.
 Web App
-mmm ...
+#### The machine learning model will serve as a service, and the web and mobile applications are connected to that using REST API

 ![the schematic framework of the web app (Oreilly 2019, hands-on machine learning](Assets/web_app.PNG)